EnricoSteez/EnricoSteez/README.md

 - 👋 Hi, I’m @EnricoSteez
-- 👀 I’m interested in Distributed Systems, Databases
+- 👀 I’m interested in Distributed Systems and Databases
 - 🌱 I’m currently learning Rust
+- :department_store: I work at Oracle

 <!---
 EnricoSteez/EnricoSteez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.